 Detecting batch effects (Python port)

 This notebook is a Python port of the detect_batch_effects.Rmd vignette from biosurf/cyCombine.
-It demonstrates the two batch-effect diagnostics available in cycombinepy:
+It shows how to call the two batch-effect diagnostics in cycombinepy:

-• detect_batch_effect_express — a fast 3-plot summary: a mean-EMD heatmap across markers, per-marker density curves colored by batch, and an MDS plot of per-sample medians.
+• detect_batch_effect_express: a three-panel summary with a mean-EMD heatmap across markers, per-marker density curves colored by batch, and an MDS plot of per-sample medians when a sample column is available.

-• detect_batch_effect — the above, plus a UMAP of the uncorrected data and a per-marker MAD bar chart.
+• detect_batch_effect: the same outputs, plus a UMAP of the uncorrected data and a per-marker MAD bar chart.

 Cofactor guidance